settlemint/docs/docs/using-platform/15_dev-tools/0_code-studio/0_code-studio.md

 Currently, we offer the following types of Code Studio:

-- [Smart contract sets](./1_smart-contract-sets/1_smart-contract-sets.md) - Smart contract sets Code Studio is a powerful tool that simplifies the development of your smart contracts.
-It includes pre-built smart contract set templates for your chosen use case, which are easily customizable to match your needs.
-The IDE also includes compilation and migration scripts that drastically simplify deployment to the relevant blockchain.
+- [Smart contract sets](./1_smart-contract-sets/1_smart-contract-sets.md) - A powerful tool that accelerates the development of your smart contracts.
+This code studio comes with pre-built smart contract set templates for your chosen use case, which are easily customizable to match your needs.
+It also includes compilation and migration scripts that drastically simplify deployment to the relevant blockchain.